ax-grymyr/l2dn.readthedocs.io/docs/Client.md

 These 2 files are `eu\ItemName_Classic-eu.dat` and `eu\L2GameDataName.dat`.
 I generated these 2 files for the `L2EU-P447-D20240313-P-230809-240318-1` client version and they may not work for another version.

-> [!NOTE]
+!!! note

-> The code which replaces Russian item names with English names
-> is currently in `L2Dn/L2Dn.UnitTests/DatReaderTests.cs` in `ReplaceRuItemNamesInEuClient` unit test.
+    The code which replaces Russian item names with English names is currently in `L2Dn/L2Dn.UnitTests/DatReaderTests.cs` in `ReplaceRuItemNamesInEuClient` unit test.